Nijinsha/Feather.css/README.md

               <link rel="stylesheet" type="text/css" href="css/feather.css">

 ##Documentation

 ###This css framework contins a 12 grid system.

 ###Grid
 ####Class .grid
          This makes the div a flex box.

 ###Child item Classes

 ####Class .space12
      Adding this class to an item in a flexbox makes the item take the 12(full) of 12 spaces inside the flexbox.
 ####Class .space9
      Adding this to class to an item in a flexbox makes the item take the 9 of 12 spaces inside the flexbox.
 ####Class .space6
      Adding this to class to an item in a flexbox makes the item take the 6(half) of 12 spaces inside the flexbox.
 ####Class .space3
      Adding this to class to an item in a flexbox makes the item take the 3(quater)of 12 spaces inside the flexbox.
 ####Class .space1
      Adding this to class to an item in a flexbox makes the item take the 1 of 12 spaces inside the flexbox.

-     ###Combination
+###Combinations
          You can combine them together to make different types of layouts
          Eg:
          1.You can your 2 .space6 items together in a .grid div